Shiva9361/Ruby_Interpreter/README.md

 ## **Learning:**

+1. BNF usage
-1. Lexical analysis
+2. Lexical analysis
     - learnt to differntiate between differnt lexemes
     - learnt to create tokens from source code
-2. Parsing
+3. Parsing
     - learnt recursive decent parsing style
     - learnt to generate parse tree
     - learnt how the type data of one language can be implemented in another language that is interpreting it
     - learnt to implement operator precedence
-3. Interpretation
+4. Interpretation
     - learnt to use visitor pattern
     - learnt how functions can be handled
     - learnt how a interpreter works in the backend